emotz/passwordkeeper/README.md

 tests.
 They are first built into bundle `frontend/dist/test.bundle.js` and then this bundle is monitored by `karma` to run unit tests.

-Development server is `local-web-server`.
-It is simple http server, designed to be easily mockable and configurable for easy startup.
-Its config file along with registered routes is `frontend/server-mocks/.local-web-server.json`.
-Route-handlers are located at `frontend/server-mocks/src`.

 `WebDriverIO` is used to run end-to-end tests (full-stack tests).
 It uses Selenium as engine.